 Pharmacologically, it is primarily used to decrease the incidence of hemorrhagic cystitis associated with certain chemotherapy agents, such as cyclophosphamide.
 It achieves this by protecting the urothelium and bladder from damage caused by these toxic agents.
 Additionally, it has shown protective effects in animal models against traumatic brain injury and cisplatin-induced ovarian damage, further demonstrating its broad spectrum of pharmacological activities.

-As our understanding of mesna's pharmacological properties and clinical applications continues to evolve, ongoing research will undoubtedly uncover additional indications and refine its role in the management of chemotherapy-induced toxicities.
-With its excellent safety profile and minimal drug interaction potential, mesna is poised to remain a cornerstone of supportive care in oncology for years to come.
+As our understanding of mesnaum's pharmacological properties and clinical applications continues to evolve, ongoing research will undoubtedly uncover additional indications and refine its role in the management of chemotherapy-induced toxicities.
+With its excellent safety profile and minimal drug interaction potential, mesnaum is poised to remain a cornerstone of supportive care in oncology for years to come.

 Is mesna chemotherapy or immunotherapy?